top of page

 Different vendors.
 Different products.
 Same confident pitch.

-Too often, the story starts with the tool, not the understanding - and that’s where things go wrong.
-Because if you don’t understand what a tool actually does, (and where it fits) you’ll never know whether it’s solving your problem or just shifting it somewhere else.
+Too often, the story starts with the tool, not the understanding—and that’s where things go wrong.
+If you don’t understand what a tool actually does (and where it fits), you’ll never know whether it’s solving your problem or just shifting it somewhere else.

 Prevention starts with knowledge.
 Reaction starts with noise.

-So how do you tell what’s real when everyone says they could have stopped the last breach?
+So how do you tell what’s real when everyone claims they could have stopped the last breach?

 1. Start with the cause, not the cure.